aesaertthomas/aesaertthomas/README.md

 ## Current project
 **RC & Robotics:** teaming up with an aerospace friend to experiment with an autonomous rocket — mid-flight object tracking and autonomy.
 Learning > hype.

+**app** Currently working with 2 classmates to build an app we wish we had in the beginning of our college life already. (further info will come don't worry)